 There are three or four generations living in the family.
 No matter how many dishes they are, cozy atmosphere of family members sharing about life stories.

-Diversity of Vietnam food culture
+Diversity of Vietnam food culture by regions

 There are different in term of food culture from region to region.
 Hanoi is well-known for its authentic food, Hue is famous for its spicy foods and Ho Chi Minh city is ideal place for inclusive dining.